Lisa the Boy Scout: Production

-The episode was originally named "Love, Hacktually".
-In an interview with the podcast Good One: A Podcast About Jokes, it was revealed this episode was pitched as an updated version of "22 Short Films About Springfield", and the writers were prompted to pitch as many "unusable" ideas as possible.
+The episode was originally named "Love, Hacktually."
+In an interview with the podcast Good One: A Podcast About Jokes, it was revealed this episode was pitched as an updated version of "22 Short Films About Springfield," and the writers were prompted to pitch as many "unusable" ideas as possible.
+The depiction of the hackers falling in love came from a push from executive producer James L. Brooks to make the story emotional.

 Advance promotion for the episode only referenced the Boy Explorers storyline, but noted Anna Faris' guest role as a female hacker.
+Executive producer Matt Selman also live-tweeted during the episode as if the episode was actually hacked.

-The "Hoping for a Dream" song by Matthew Sweet heard during the montage of rejected episode titles was originally heard in the episode "Covercraft".
+The "Hoping for a Dream" song by Matthew Sweet heard during the montage of rejected episode titles was originally heard in the episode "Covercraft."

 Cultural references

 The title and the Boy Explorers group in the storyline are references to the Boy Scouts of America, whose main program Scouts BSA began admitting girls in 2019.
 "Pseudo-nonymous" is a parody of the Anonymous hacker and activist collective.
-Showrunner Matt Selman, after being questioned about the similarities between Ashley the female hacker and the avatar used by the YouTuber The Simpsons Theory, stated that "I feel like this is an example of magical cosmic osmosis but who knows?".
+Showrunner Matt Selman, after being questioned about the similarities between Ashley the female hacker and the avatar used by the YouTuber The Simpsons Theory, stated that "I feel like this is an example of magical cosmic osmosis but who knows?"
 The sketch of Homer's apology to Finland was based on John Cena's apology video to China.